Boat Insurance: Keeping Your Assets ‘Afloat’ on Stormy Seas

 Typically, boat insurance policies cover the most common perils related to physical damage to the boat:

 Standard boat and watercraft policies also provide reimbursement for damage to numerous items related to boating.
 Such items include the boat itself, of course, and the motor too.
-Coverage also extends to the trailer deployed to tow the vessel to water.
+Coverage also extends to the trailer deployed to tow the vessel to the water.
 The list of covered items also includes equipment permanently attached to the boat, along with anchors, oars, trolling motors, extra fuel tanks, tools, removable canopies, seat cushions, life jackets and preservers, skis and tow ropes, dinghies, and more.

 How Much Does Boat & Watercraft Insurance Cost?